 El Paso delays vote on Kinder Morgan deal

-March 5 (Reuters) - El Paso Corp delayed the meeting where shareholders will vote on the pipeline company's acquisition by rival Kinder Morgan Inc to give investors more time to consider a recent court ruling in which a Delaware judge criticised some of the particpants of the deal.
+(Reuters) - El Paso Corp EP.N delayed a shareholder meeting for voting on the pipeline company's roughly $23 billion acquisition by rival Kinder Morgan Inc (KMI.N) to give investors more time to consider a judge's ruling that criticized some of the deal's participants.

-El Paso said on Monday it would move the meeting back until Friday, March 9, from Tuesday, March 6.
-It said 70 percent of its outstanding shares had been voted as of March 2, with more than 98.5 percent of those shares voted in favor of the Kinder Morgan deal.
+While shareholders can still change their votes before the meeting, the company said on Monday that about 70 percent of its outstanding shares had already been voted as of March 2.
+More than 98.5 percent of those shares were voted in favor of the deal, El Paso said.